-Roger Stone appears to open door to cooperating with Mueller after dramatic predawn arrest
+Roger Stone opens door to cooperating with Mueller after dramatic predawn arrest

 Stone continued: "It's true that we spoke on the phone.
 But those communications are political in nature.
 They're benign.
 And there's certainly no conspiracy with Russia.
 The president's right: There is no Russian collusion."

+But on Sunday, Stone said prosecutors had taken that remark "out of context," and that he joked regularly with Credico.

+“It is a humorous exchange," Stone said.
+"They’re taking things out of context to present them in a light that mischaracterizes their significance.
+I never told Mr. Credico to lie.”

-"I am human and I did make some errors, but they're errors that would be inconsequential within the scope of this investigation," Stone added.
+Asked why he denied having some communications with Credico in testimony before Congress, Stone added, "I am human and I did make some errors, but they're errors that would be inconsequential within the scope of this investigation."

 But speaking separately to "This Week," former New Jersey Gov. Chris Christie called the indictment "pretty damning."